milesdwilliams15/aiddata_database/README.md

 - `isocode_r`: ISO-3 code for recipient countries
 - `commitments_2011_constant`: sum of aid commitments in 2011 constant USD

+Some things to note:

+- There should be no missing values for aid commitments, because the AidData dataset only reports donor-recipient years for which aid was committed.
+- There are a couple of donors for which year = 9999 (missing).
+Be sure to adjust for this if necessary.
+- For non-country donors in the data, there are no valid country code values.

+## Different levels of aggregation

-Depending on the level of aggregation, the data will also have a couple of other columns.
+Depending on the level of aggregation, the data will also have additional columns.
 If you select `level = "sector"` the data will include:

 - `crs_sector_code`: Creditor Reporting System (CRS) sector code
 - `crs_sector_name`: CRS name